 4. How can I tell what my German Shepherd is mixed with?

 The easiest way is to look at your Shepherd’s papers if you happen to have them.
 If not, you’ll want to look at the dog’s size and features.
 Hybrids generally have distinctive colors, heads, and legs, so take a look at those areas first.
-If you still need a specific answer and you haven’t had any luck searching on your own, there are now genetic testing kits that can help you to get a more specific idea of exactly with which breeds your dog might be mixed.
+If you still need a specific answer and you haven’t had any luck searching on your own, there are now dog DNA testing kits that can help you to get a more specific idea of exactly with which breeds your dog might be mixed.